"I Believed That Tampons Were Impure" – Women On How Cultural Myths Held Them Back

 Advertisement

-Living in the UK does not exempt women from such pressures.
-A recent Sunday Times investigation found at least 22 private clinics offering hymenoplasty, or 'revirginisation' surgery, charging families up to £3,000 to regain the illusion of honour.
+Living in the U.K. does not exempt women from such pressures.
+A recent Sunday Times investigation found at least 22 private clinics offering hymenoplasty, or "revirginization" surgery, charging families up to £3,000 to regain the illusion of honor.

 "With my own daughter," Zahra continued, "I hope that I’ll be open and informative about menstruating and all the products we have the option of using.
 I never want my daughter to feel that I am judging her."